|Teaching method||Contact hours|

 Assumed knowledge on:

-From a theoretical point of view, the course builds upon fragments of the following social science traditions and perspectives:
+The course builds upon parts of the following theoretical traditions and perspectives:

-- to have the analytical skills for the study of agricultural and rural development processes;
+- apply analytical skills to explore differential patterns of agricultural and rural development;

-- lectures and discussions provides the necessary theoretical and methodological background;
+- lectures and tutorials providing an empirical, theoretical and methodological background;

 - group assignment (30%);